rpha6/steelconnect-dialogflow/README.md

 # steelconnect-dialogflow

-A webhook for handling calls from the SteelConnect DialogFlow Agent (https://dialogflow.com)
+A webhook for handling SteelConnect API calls using Google Dialogflow (https://dialogflow.com)

-Hosted on Google Cloud Platform App Engine at https://steelconnect-dialogflow.appspot.com/

 ## How to install on Google App Engine